DaphneGripon/remixjobs/README.md

 ## Instructions

+Before you do anything, start mongodb on your terminal.
-First, if you haven't already, start the scrapping process, by typing "node scrapper.js".
+Then, start the scrapping process, by typing "node scrapper.js".
 Once it is finished, you can start the API server by typing "node server.js".
 TADA !
 Now you can try out some of the requests via postman.